The Auxiliary Board of Northwestern Medicine Memorial Hospital and Chicago Magazine Present the 15th Annual Summer Lovin' Event

 Typically diagnosed in children and young adults, patients with Type 1 diabetes need insulin treatment for their entire lives and are prone to debilitating and life-threatening complications including heart disease, stroke and kidney malfunction.
 Type 1 diabetes occurs when the body’s immune system attacks and destroys insulin-producing cells in the pancreas.
 Aiming to improve the understanding of the cause of the disease, Jin’s team discovered that insulin sometimes undergoes a chemical modification, which consequently triggers immune reactivity.

 “The blood test developed in our study could be the first of its kind to aid Type 1 diabetes diagnosis and risk assessment,” Jin said.
 “We know that the rate of Type 1 incidence among children is increasing and that this chronic disease accounts for almost $15 billion annually in healthcare costs.
 New research, new findings like ours will help physicians better understand this disease and its causes, leading hopefully one day, to a cure.”

 Summer Lovin’ tickets are $115 and VIP tickets, which include transportation and front-of-line access to the after-party at Studio Paris (located at 59 W. Hubbard St.) are $140.
 The cost to purchase tickets day of the event is $125 for general admission and $150 for VIP upgrades if available.

 Attire for the event is casual chic.
-To purchase tickets, visit The Auxiliary Board of Northwestern Memorial Hospital or contact Kristyn Eskridge at Northwestern Memorial Foundation at 312.926.7133.
+To purchase tickets, contact Kristyn Eskridge at Northwestern Memorial Foundation at 312.926.7133.